Introduction to OCaml

 • e.g. shells like bash, Python’s python3, JavaScript node, etc.

-• The OCaml top loop is the shell command utop.
+• The OCaml top loop is started with the shell command utop.

 • We will run the OCaml top loop and show you you can enter expressions such as 3+4, follow with ;; to indicate end of input (;; is required), and hit return to get the result